AnonVision

 Overview

-AnonVision solves a systems architecture problem: how do you build a face anonymization pipeline that is deterministic, auditable, and fail-safe, without requiring cloud infrastructure, GPU hardware, or network connectivity?
+AnonVision solves a systems architecture problem: how do you build a face anonymization pipeline that is deterministic, auditable, and fail-safe without relying on cloud infrastructure, GPU hardware, or network connectivity?

 99%+